Can Magnetic Forces Do Work?: Classical Electromagnetism with Elementary Dipoles

 \subsection{The Maxwell Action Functional with Sources}

-If our particle carries an electric-monopole charge $q$ in addition to its elementary dipole tensor $m^{\mu\nu}$, then coupling the particle to the electromagnetic field leads immediately to the following generalization of the particle's action functional \eqref{eq:FreeParticleActionFunctionalWithSpin} and the Maxwell action functional \eqref{eq:MaxwellActionInVacuum}:
+If our particle carries an electric-monopole charge $q$ in addition to its elementary dipole tensor $m^{\mu\nu}$, then coupling the particle to the electromagnetic field leads immediately to the following generalization of the particle's action functional \eqref{eq:FreeParticleActionFunctionalWithSpin} and the Maxwell action functional \eqref{eq:MaxwellActionInVacuum}, and thereby provides a classical extension of Maxwell's original theory of electromagnetism:

-Here we have included an important new contribution $S_{\textrm{int}}\left[X,\Lambda,A\right]$ that describes interactions between the particle and the electromagnetic field:
+Here we have included an important new contribution $S_{\textrm{int}}\bracks{X,\Lambda,A}$ that describes interactions between the particle and the electromagnetic field:

-The terms in the action functional \eqref{eq:MaxwellActionWithParticle} that contain a dependence on the field degrees of freedom $A_{\mu}$ have the standard form \eqref{eq:ClassicalFieldActionFromLagrangianDensity}, $S\equiv\int dt\int d^{3}x\,\mathcal{L}$, for a Lagrangian density $\mathcal{L}$ given by
+The terms in the action functional \eqref{eq:MaxwellActionWithParticle} that contain a dependence on the field degrees of freedom $A_{\mu}$ have the standard form \eqref{eq:ClassicalFieldActionFromLagrangianDensity}, $S\defeq\int dt\int d^{3}x\,\mathcal{L}$, for a Lagrangian density $\mathcal{L}$ given by

 Using this Lagrangian density, the field-theoretic Euler-Lagrange equations \eqref{eq:EulerLagrangeEquationsField} yield

 thereby giving us the inhomogeneous Maxwell equation \eqref{eq:4DInhomogMaxwellEq},